PSCF v1.4.0

 *.cu compilable CUDA C++ source file

-Header files, with suffix .h, may be included into other C++ files using a C/C++ preprocessor #include directive.
-C++ and CUDA C++ source files with suffix .cpp or .cu are compiled, and may never be included by other program files.
+Header Files*: Header files, with suffix .h, may be included into other C++ files using a C/C++ preprocessor #include directive, and are never directly compiled by the build system.

-Compilable source files that contain or include only standard C++ code may be given file suffix .cpp.
+Compilable Source Files*: Files with file name suffix *.cpp and *.cu are compiled and linked by the build system, and may never be included into other files.
+Compilable source files that contain and include only standard C++ code may be given file suffix .cpp.
 Compilable source files that contain or include any CUDA C++ code must instead use file suffix .cu.
 Different makefile pattern rules are used to compile files with filename suffix .cpp and .cu, using different compilers, using the NVIDIA nvcc compiler to compile files with file suffix .cu.

 Build system files